hgshah/CMPUT404F22/docs/remote_node.md

 Remote nodes are just normal users with a special hidden type.
 It can be activated and reactivated by the server admin.

-## Setup: How to add a remote node in the server
+## How to add a remote node in the server

 1. Create a user in your commandline via `shell`